kamlesh-nb/blinc/README.md

 # Blinc

 A Nano Framework for building Functional Web UI Applications based on ELM Architecture.
 It uses pure functions to define web interfaces, and handles the side effects via commands and subscriptions, all that you can write in pure JavaScript.

-> It uses virtual dom to facilitate, re-rendering of the view when the state changes, thus complies to the principle view = f(state)
+> It uses virtual dom to facilitate, re-rendering of the view when the state changes, thus complies to the principle; view = f(state)

 # Getting Started